 Christy Clark led Canada’s third largest province for over six years.
 Throughout her tenure, Clark demonstrated the strongest performance of any Canadian Premier for economic growth, fiscal management and job creation.

 When she left office, British Columbia had been Canada’s economic leader for three years running – the first time that has happened since the 1960s.
 BC went from 9th in job creation to 1st among provinces.
 And, after inheriting a deficit of $1.2B, Clark’s government went on to balance 5 consecutive budgets.
 Her last budget included $52B in revenues and boasted a $2.8B surplus.
 When she retired, BC was on-track to eliminating its operating debt by 2020 - the first time since 1976.
 BC was also the only Canadian province with a AAA credit rating.

 Clark retired from political life in 2017 as the longest serving female Premier in Canadian history and the only woman in Canada ever to be re-elected.

 Today she is a Senior Advisor at the internationally recognized law firm, Bennett Jones LLP.
-She is the Chair of the Board for Roots of Empathy, an organization that works internationally to teach children empathy and kindness.
-She also co-chairs the founding advisory board of the Max Bell School of Public Policy at McGill University, with Dominic Barton and Michael Sabia.
+She is the Chair of the Board of Directors for Roots of Empathy, as well as for the Canadian National Railway Vancouver Community Board.
+She also co-chairs the founding Advisory Board for the Max Bell School of Public Policy at McGill University, with Dominic Barton and Michael Sabia.

 In November, 2018 she was recognized as one of Canada’s Top 100 Most Powerful Women by the Women’s Executive Network (WXN).
 She has also been inducted into the WXN Hall of Fame

 Clark holds an Honourary Doctorate from Sookmyung University in Seoul, Korea.
 Founded in 1906, Sookmyung is dedicated to women’s education.